Generic Sprintec .025mg/.035mg Birth Control (Prescription Product)

 What is Sprintec?

-Sprintec and the other pills in this group are combination biphasic birth control pills because they contain two different hormones and two different strengths of the active ingredients, ethinyl estradiol, and norgestimate.
+Sprintec and the other pills in this group are combination birth control pills because they contain two different hormones.
+They are also categorized as biphasic because the balance of hormones changes once during the cycle.

 What are the different types of combo birth control pills?